 Wat Phra That Doi Nok features a traditional Lanna-style design, with a chedi (stupa) at the centre, surrounded by smaller structures and shrines.
 The chedi, believed to house important Buddhist relics, is a focal point of the temple.

-If you’re a nature lover and enjoy a more secluded, off-the-beaten-path experience, Wat Phra That Doi Nok provides an excellent opportunity to connect with both the natural world and the spiritual heritage of Chiang Mai.
+If you’re a nature lover and enjoy a more secluded, off-the-beaten-path experience, Wat Phra That Doi Nok provides an opportunity to connect with both the natural world and the spiritual heritage of Chiang Mai.

-2: Wat Phraphutthabat Si Roi (tick)
+2: Wat Phraphutthabat Si Roi

 Details